zcuss/9router-lite/README.md

 Special thanks to:

 - **[CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI)**: The original Go implementation that inspired this project.
-9Router is a JavaScript port with enhanced features and web dashboard.
+9Router is a JavaScript port with some features and web dashboard.

 ## 📄 License